Backhage/.NET-Algorithms/README.md

 # .NET Algorithms Library
-Contains various computer algorithms written for personal learning and development purpuse.
+Contains various computer algorithms written for personal learning and development purpose.
 There is no guarantee that they are accurate and effective.
 Use them at your own risk.

 ## Categories
 The algorithms are grouped into different categories depending on their usage.